jupyter-book/jupyter-book/upgrade.md

 :::{hint} TL;DR
-Run the `jupyter book` command inside your existing {term}`Legacy Book` to automatically upgrade it to Jupyter Book 2.
+Run the new `jupyter book` command inside your existing {term}`Legacy Book` to automatically upgrade it to Jupyter Book 2.
 This process is automated but you might need to clean up a few things by hand to eliminate warnings.
 :::